Maxinio-berincini/HSG-HS23-DS-Assignment1/README.md

-# LATEST BRANCH AND ISSUE DESCRIPTION

-**The most up to date branch is dev-MrClient**.

-The program consists of two servers (one for map and one for reduce) and one client, as per the specifications provided.

-The issue arises when the client sends the second chunk to the Map server.
-Upon receiving the second chunk, the server logs a warning indicating "Too many responses" and subsequently sends an error.
-Below is a snippet of the server output that demonstrates the problem:

-> Listening on: 50551
-> Map: /home/leon/St.Gallen/HSG/Module/Sem3/Distributed_Systems/Assignments/HSG-HS23-DS-Assignment1/Tasks/app/input/temp/chunk001.txt
-> Map: /home/leon/St.Gallen/HSG/Module/Sem3/Distributed_Systems/Assignments/HSG-HS23-DS-Assignment1/Tasks/app/input/temp/chunk001.txt done
-> Map: /home/leon/St.Gallen/HSG/Module/Sem3/Distributed_Systems/Assignments/HSG-HS23-DS-Assignment1/Tasks/app/input/temp/chunk002.txt
-> Map: /home/leon/St.Gallen/HSG/Module/Sem3/Distributed_Systems/Assignments/HSG-HS23-DS-Assignment1/Tasks/app/input/temp/chunk002.txt done
->
-> io.grpc.internal.ServerCallImpl internalClose
-> WARNING: Cancelling the stream with status Status{code=INTERNAL, description=Too many responses, cause=null}
-> Error onError: CANCELLED: client cancelled

-The corresponding error on the client side is as follows:

-> Error received from server: CANCELLED: client cancelled

 # Map Reduce and gRPC

 The repository contains a gradle applications project template for completing task 2 and 3 for Assignment number 1.